kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 }
 ```

-The `ElementSelector` which can match both custom elements (Web Components) and Angular elements using a complex Regexp.
+The `ElementSelector` can match both custom elements (Web Components) and Angular elements using Regexp.

 ```js
 var _SELECTOR_REGEXP =